 The valve was one of several technologies developed during the Advanced Reciprocating Compression Technology program, conducted at SwRI and jointly funded by the Gas Machinery Research Council, BP and the U.S. Department of Energy Office of Fossil Energy–National Energy Testing Laboratory Delivery Reliability Program.
 Cook-Manley Co. will be manufacturing the valve for industrial oil and gas applications.

 SwRI has won 32 R&D 100 Awards since 1971.
 This year's awards will be presented Oct.
 18, 2007, in Chicago.
-For more technical information about the Semi-Active Compressor Valve, contact David Ransom.
+For more technical information about the Semi-Active Compressor Valve, contact Tim Allison.